melvin0108/COS20019--High-Distinction-Capstone-Project-Cloud-Computing/README.md

 - **AWS Ecosystem**: Entirely within AWS to maintain performance and cost-effectiveness.

 ## Conclusion
 This project provides a robust foundation for the Photo Album application, meeting both current needs and future growth potential.
-The modular, serverless design ensures that the architecture is highly scalable, secure, and efficient, capable of supporting new features as user demand increases.
+The modular, serverless design ensures that the architecture is highly scalable, secure, and efficient, capable of supporting new features as users' demand increases.